NFL contender kryptonite: Biggest weakness for each playoff team

 4. Pittsburgh Steelers (72.1 percent)

-Kryptonite: Great tight ends
+Kryptonite: great tight ends

 Even before the Steelers lost Ryan Shazier last season, Pittsburgh had issues dealing with opposing tight ends.
 Since Shazier has gone down with his career-threatening spinal injury, though, things have gotten worse.
 Pittsburgh has tried to get by with stretching players such as Jon Bostic and Morgan Burnett into linebacker spots in certain situations, but there's just no replacing a potential an All-Pro like Shazier.